ezgikaraca/ISD-files/README.md

 # Integrative Structure Determination files:

 To use this software you need a special version of HADDOCK.
-Please ask it by sending an e-mail to Alexandre Bonvin (a.m.j.j.bonvin@uu.nl).
+See for that the README file under the HADDOCK2.3-nmol directory.

-The README files and scripts to the HADDOCK-M3 framework are located under `analysis_scripts`.
+The additional scripts to perform analysis and model selection in the HADDOCK2.3-nmol framework are located under `analysis_scripts`.
+See the README file in that directory.

-The starting structures, restraints files, and final models for each benchmark case are given under the respective folder in `cases/`.
+Starting structures, restraints files, and final models for each benchmark case are given under the respective folder in `cases/`.
+Each case also contains an example `new.html` and instructions about specific HADDOCK parameter settings.

 Finally, statistics within this framework are calculated using Matlab, although in principle any other statistics toolkit/programming language can be used instead.

 If you use this software in your work, please cite us: